46cv8/ffcp_variable_fan_speed_docker/README.md

 # FlashForge Creator Pro Variable Fan Speed for Part Cooling Fan Docker Build Scripts

+Please read this README completely before attempting to use these custom builds.

 Dockerbuild and x11docker launch script for building PrusaSlicer, Sailfish-MightyBoardFirmware and GPX with variable fan speed support via enhanced M126 commands.
 The docker image is based of Ubuntu 20.04.

+before building the Dockerbuild or running launcher.sh be sure to update "yourusername" to your user name in both scripts.

 Once the build is completed the directory "/built" in the image will contain the files below.
  - /built/ff_creatorx-2560_v7.8.0.en.hex: A firmware for the ffcp that supports custom fanspeed via gcode for the part cooling fan. (https://github.com/jetty840/Sailfish-MightyBoardFirmware/compare/master...46cv8:variable_fan_speed)